lukakerr/rails-ecommerce/README.md

 $ cd rails-ecommerce

 # Start the PostgreSQL server (this command may vary depending on how you installed PostgreSQL)
-$ pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start
+$ brew services start postgresql

-# Setup the database (details for login etc ar in db/seeds.rb)
+# Setup the database (details for login etc are in db/seeds.rb)
 $ rake db:setup

 # Start the rails server